 - Leaks

-Get this!
-In March of 2021, we actually had a customer call about a possible downspout clog.
+In March of 2021, we had a customer call about a possible downspout clog.
 Unfortunately, it was a bird that had been trapped trying to nest!
 Birds commonly clog gutters and downspouts, making gutter guards well worth it!

-Generally, you can use an extension ladder to be able to see if there is anything obstructing the opening of the downspouts and remove it to be in the clear (via removable wire mesh if present).
-However, you want to keep in mind that being on a ladder is a safety risk and it is up to your full discretion to do so.
+Generally, you can use an extension ladder to see if there is anything obstructing the opening of the downspouts and remove it to be in the clear (via removable wire mesh if present).
+However, you want to keep in mind that being on a ladder is a safety risk, and it is up to your full discretion to do so.

-Another way is actually running water from a garden hose at the top to see if it comes out with the same intensity at the bottom.
+Another way is running water from a garden hose at the top to see if it comes out with the same intensity at the bottom.
 You’ll know right away if you have a blockage.
-If you think you do, use a plumber’s snake to dislodge the blockage or call a professional to be able to get it out for you.
+If you think you do, use a plumber’s snake to dislodge the blockage or call a professional to get it out for you.

 Be sure you are checking in on your gutters and giving them the proper cleaning they need to stay strong!

-Downspouts are easy, simple structures that carry a lot of importance to the well-being of your house’s exterior, so treat it that way!
-Proactively clean your gutters and you won’t have to worry about any maintenance issues that are recurring.
+Downspouts are easy, simple structures that are important to the well-being of your house’s exterior, so treat it that way!
+Proactively clean your gutters, and you won’t have to worry about any recurring maintenance issues.

 FAQ Gutter Downspout Questions: